Willie le Roux: Club career

 In August 2016, English Premiership side Wasps announced Le Roux would join them in January 2017 after finishing his commitments with the Canon Eagles.
-He left Wasps in 2019 having played 46 games and scoring 50 points.
+He left Wasps in 2019 having played 57 games and scoring 65 points.

-On 5 May 2019 Le Roux returned to Japan to sign for Toyota Verblitz in the Top League from the 2019–20 season.
+On 5 May 2019, Le Roux returned to Japan to sign for Toyota Verblitz in the Top League from the 2019–20 season.

+On 4 July 2023, Le Roux returned to South Africa to join the Blue Bulls, where he began playing after the Springboks' World Cup campaign.
+He made his debut on 25 November 2023 against Connacht in the United Rugby Championship scoring one try in their 53-27 win.